Valencia – casting off

 Located alongside the Mediterranean Sea, Valencia is the perfect combination of tradition and modernity, and it has evolved without relinquishing its historical roots or inheritance.
 Its unique fusion of ancient history and dynamic innovation provide for a setting that offers a highly diverse range of activities and attracts a wide variety of cruise visitors.
 And, last but not the least, its climate, with an average annual temperature of 17 degrees centigrade (63 degrees Fahrenheit) and at least 300 sunny days per year.

 The variety of tourist activities for all audiences makes Valencia a very appealing destination.
-With mild temperatures year round, the city offers a harmonious blend of ancient and cutting edge architecture, the Juan Carlos I Royal Marina, kilometers of beaches and green pedestrian zones crisscrossing the city from east to west, natural parks just 15 minutes from the center and delicious gastronomy— prepared with fresh, quality ingredients — that show cases both its traditional dishes and those prepared by Michelin star chefs.
+With mild temperatures year round, the city offers a harmonious blend of ancient and cutting edge architecture, the Marina, kilometres of beaches and green pedestrian zones crisscrossing the city from east to west, natural parks just 15 minutes from the centre and delicious gastronomy— prepared with fresh, quality ingredients — that show cases both its traditional dishes and those prepared by Michelin star chefs.

 On course for our destination